External freedom to speak up policy for NHS workers

 Feel safe to speak up

 It is important to hear from people who want to speak up, as what they have to say is often linked to safety and other risks.
 If we do not know about these risks and have the opportunity to address them, this could have serious implications.
-Therefore, we see your speaking up to us as a gift which helps us identify opportunities for improvement within the NHS.
+Therefore, we see your speaking up to us as a gift that helps us identify opportunities for improvement within the NHS.

 Who can speak up?

 This policy is for all NHS workers.
 Anyone who works in NHS healthcare, including pharmacy, optometry and dentistry.

 This encompasses any healthcare professionals, non-clinical workers, administrative workers, directors, managers, contractors, volunteers, students, trainees, junior doctors, locum, bank and agency workers and former workers.

 We also know some groups in the NHS workforce feel they are seldom heard or find it difficult to speak up.
-You could be an agency worker, volunteer, bank worker, locum or student.
+You could be an agency worker, trainee, volunteer, bank worker, locum or student.
 We also know that workers with disabilities, or those who are from a minority ethnic background or the LGBTQ+ community, do not always feel able to speak up.

 We hope this policy will encourage all workers to speak up.